NSC’s Bylaws were originally published as Title 5 of the NSHE Governing Documents.

 a.
 Academic faculty — There shall be four ranks of academic faculty, designated for contract purposes by numbers, as follows: Professor (IV), Associate Professor (III), Assistant Professor (II), and Instructor (I).
 Ranks equivalent to these identified by corresponding numbers may be assigned appropriate titles.

 b.
 Administrative faculty — There are seven ranges of administrative faculty as follows: Ranges 1, 2, 3, 4, 5, 6, and 7.
-Appropriate titles may be assigned to administrative faculty
+Appropriate titles may be assigned to administrative faculty in any range.

 c.
 Non tenure track academic faculty — There shall be positions for lecturers, or positions with other appropriate titles, reserved for persons with special qualifications that do not fit the criteria of the four academic ranks.